seL4/docs/Tutorials/seL4_Tutorial_2.md

 ## Walkthrough
 ```
-# select the config for the first tutorial
-make pc99_hello-2_defconfig
+# create a build directory
+mkdir build_hello_2
+cd build_hello_2
+# initialise your build directory
+../init --plat pc99 --tut hello-2
 ```

-Look for `TASK` in the `apps/hello-2` directory for each task.
+Look for `TASK` in the `hello-2/src` directory for each task.

 ### TASK 1